dlang/DIPs/DIPs/DIPxxxx_attributes.md

 ## Abstract

-Addresses the desire for different sets of default attributes and rectifies the non-invertibilty of the special compiler recognised attributes by having module level defaults.
+Addresses the desire for different sets of default attributes and rectifies the non-invertibilty of the built-in attributes attributes by having module level defaults.
 It does not (yet) propose any mechanism to remove compiler attributes directly (e.g. `@!nogc`).

 ### Links